 Six-figure healthcare jobs without a medical degree

 Here’s what most people don’t realise: you can reach the $80,000–$95,000 range without ever attending medical school.
 An MRI technologist earns a median of $95,480, a registered nurse $93,600, and an ultrasound technician around $89,340 — all reachable through a two-year associate degree plus certification.
-For anyone weighing time and tuition against earnings, these are some of the best-value healthcare jobs USA training programs lead to.
+The best-paid of them all is the radiation therapist, who treats cancer patients and earns a median of $101,990 — proof you can pass six figures without medical school.

 The fastest route in: short training, strong pay

 If you want to start earning quickly, the surgical technologist route takes just 12–24 months and leads to a median of $62,830 — with travel roles pushing past $100,000.
 The radiologic technologist and dental hygienist paths are similarly short and pay $80,110 and $87,530 respectively.
-These roles prove you can build a stable, well-paid healthcare career without years of study or debt.
+The respiratory therapist route is similar — a two-year degree leading to a median of $80,450, with demand rising fast post-pandemic.

 What makes some healthcare jobs pay more than others